Is Stephen Curry really a guard? A new perspective on player typologies using functional data analysis: Results

 \subsection{MFPCA decomposition of the densities}

 We apply MFPCA to estimate the mean functions and eigenfunctions, providing a description of players' shooting behavior.
 Figure~\ref{fig:mean_eigenfunctions} presents estimates of the mean functions alongside the estimated functional principal components, which capture deviations from the mean shooting density.
 Unlike the shooting densities, the functional principal components may take on negative values as they represent deviations from the mean rather than densities themselves.
 For presentation purposes, the functional principal components have been normalized between $-1$ and $1$.
 Blue areas correspond to negative values of the functional components, and represent negative deviations from the mean density, while red areas correspond to positive values of the functional components, and thus positive deviations.
-Because the individual densities have been normalized separately for each outcome (made and missed) and player, the patterns captured by the mean and functional principal components should be interpreted as reflecting where players tend to take made and missed shots, not where shots are more or less likely to be made (i.e., success probability or efficiency).
+Because the individual densities have been normalized separately for each outcome (made and missed) and player, the patterns captured by the mean and functional principal components should be interpreted as reflecting where players tend to take made and missed shots, not where shots are more or less likely to be made (i.e., success probbability or efficiency).
+Table~\ref{tab:eigenfunction_contribution} presents the individual contribution of the univariate eigenfunctions to the variability explained by each eigenfunction.

 The mean chart represents the average shooting behavior of NBA players and is displayed in the first column of Figure \ref{fig:mean_eigenfunctions}.
 For shots made (second row, first column), the mean density displays very high values in the small region under the paint.
 This indicates that a large proportion of the shots that players make successfully are taken from this area.
 The next highest density region in the mean shots made chart is around the perimeter of the three-point line, but this density is lower than under the paint.
 For shots missed (first row, first column), there is also a high density region under the paint, indicating that a large number of the missed shots are also taken from this area.
 However, in comparison with the shots made density, the next highest density region -- around the perimeter of the three-point line -- is larger and closer in density values to the area under the paint.
 Therefore, we can deduce that although a large number of both made shots and missed shots are taken from under the paint and around the three point area, a comparatively larger proportion of \emph{missed} shots are taken from the three point line.
 This difference is intuitive, because three-point shots are inherently harder to make.
 Overall, the elbows and the short-corners are less important as shooting spots because these regions account for a smaller number of both missed and made shots.